Professor Costas Panayotakis

 2007 Co-organiser (with G. Manuwald) of ‘Meaningful remains: working with literary fragments from early Rome’, an international colloquium held on 10/3/2007 at Corpus Christi College, Oxford, under the auspices of the Corpus Christi College Centre for the Study of Greek and Roman Antiquity.

 2009 Chief organiser of the joint meeting of The Classical Association and The Classical Association of Scotland, held in Glasgow at the Crowne Plaza Hotel, 6-9 April 2009.
-There were 59panels, over 230 speakers, and 384 participants from England, Wales, Ireland, Scotland, France, Spain, Germany, The Netherlands, Sweden, Austria, Switzerland, Italy, Greece, Estonia, South Africa, the US, Canada, Australia, and New Zealand.
+There were 59 panels, over 230 speakers, and 384 participants from England, Wales, Ireland, Scotland, France, Spain, Germany, The Netherlands, Sweden, Austria, Switzerland, Italy, Greece, Estonia, South Africa, the US, Canada, Australia, and New Zealand.
 As a result of my co-operation with the Glasgow City Marketing Bureau during the preparations for this widely-publicised event I was awarded the title of Glasgow Ambassador.
+Because of Full Economic Costing there was a profit of approximately £5,000 for the University of Glasgow.

 Outreach

-My most effective involvement with Classics Outreach is the network I have built up with Classics teachers and a number of state and independent schools in Scotland and England.
+My most effective and personal involvement with Classics Outreach is the excellent network I have built up with Classics teachers and a number of state and independent schools in Scotland and England.

-• My seven-year teaching career at the JACT Greek Summer School in Bryanston, where I have also given invited talks on Aristophanic Comedy and Greek New Comedy to audiences of about 300 pupils from schools all over the UK, and I have co-directed student-led productions of Aristophanes’ plays, has given me the opportunity to meet about 50 teachers from a number of both state and independent schools in England and Scotland.
+• My sixteen-year teaching career at the JACT (Joint Association of Classics Teachers) Greek Summer School in Bryanston, where I have also given invited talks on Aristophanic Comedy, Greek New Comedy, Petronius, Senecan tragedy, and the Hellnistic mime to audiences of about 350 pupils from schools all over the UK, and I have co-directed student-led productions of Aristophanes’ plays, has given me the opportunity to meet about 50 teachers from a number of both state and independent schools in England and Scotland.

-• I also attended as an invited resident academic the most recent three-day meeting of ARLT, The Association for the Reform of Latin Teaching, at Sheffield (July 2010).
+• In October 2011 I addressed (by invitation) 45 schoolteachers, members of The Association of Classics Teachers of Ireland, to teach them how to teach at school Roman comedy that had recently been added to the school syllabus.
+I also attended as an invited resident academic a three-day meeting of ARLT, The Association for the Reform of Latin Teaching, at Sheffield (July 2010).
 The list of participants comprised teachers from state and independent schools, and I greatly profited from a series of twelve sessions I gave on teaching teachers how to teach Latin language and Petronius to pupils.